cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
 Failure to properly validate group elements can lead to trivial attacks.

+## Nonce values

 Secret scalars ya and yb MUST NOT be reused.
 Values for sid SHOULD NOT be reused as the composability guarantees of the simulation-based proof rely on uniqueness of session ids {{CPacePaper}}.

+If CPace is used as a building block of higher-level protocols, it is RECOMMENDED that sid is generated by the higher-level protocol and passed to CPace.
+One suitable option is that sid is generated by concatenating ephemeral random strings from both parties.

+## Application frameworks

 CPace was not originally meant to be used in conjunction with servers supporting several users and, thus several different username/password pairs.
 As such it does not provide mechanisms for agreeing on salt values which are required